frostedechoes/canneddragons/Friday Night Videos/Pats Trick.md

 # 🎵 Pat's Trick

 Last week, Frosted Echoes featured a Breeder's cover as the Friday Night Video and this week, we're following closely behind with a song by the band Helium.
-"Pat's Trick" is the opening track from the debut record from thd band.
+"Pat's Trick" is the opening track off the debut record by the band.
 It has the buzziness of "Cannonball" and that mid-nineties Big Muff grunginess.
 Indie rockers during this period had no problems mimicking the catchy chorus technique of their major label cousins and this track showcases that dynamic.

 {{more}}